pishoyg/coptic/README.md

 1. Obtain an updated version of [copticsite.com](https://copticsite.com/)'s dictionary.

-1. Get a cleaner scan of Dawoud's dictionary.
-Obtain the source PDF if posible.
+1. Get a cleaner, more recent scan of Dawoud's dictionary.
+Obtain the source file if posible.
+The current scan is low-quality.
+At the same time, it's outdated, and the pages sometimes don't align!

-   (low-priority)
+1. Get a cleaner scan of Crum's dictionary. [coptot]( https://coptot.manuscriptroom.com/) has a nice version.
+Try to obtain it.

 ### Learner Convenience TODO's